shyamsrikar/Service-Catalogs-Installation/README.md

 - Directly runned from docker hub in docker desktop
 - keys were displayed in the logs of the container
 ```
+# Click House
+- Directly runned from docker hub in docker desktop

+# ActiveMQ
+- Directly runned from docker hub in docker desktop